 Sponsored by RACV

-Easy to set up and expand upon
+Easy to monitor and manage

-Tailor it to your needs
+Customise it to your exact needs

 TechRadar was provided with a Smart Home Starter Kit for testing by RACV.